Cloudy eyes in dogs can be associated with different eye problems, or it can just be a sign of your dog aging.

 Age is not the only inciting factor for cataracts: hereditary diseases and the development of diabetes can also cause cataracts.
 Endocrine problems like diabetes can occur in middle-aged dogs, and hereditary diseases can affect very young puppies in some cases.

-Dry eyes occur when the tear glands of either or both eyes do not produce enough tears to produce a protective film over the corneas.
+Dry eyes occur when the tear glands of one or both eyes do not produce enough tears to produce a protective film over the corneas.
 While some cloudy eyes look like there are actual clouds inside the eyes, some appear as if something is covering the eye.
 Since tears are essential for overall eye health, insufficient tear production also affects how the eye receives nutrients.

 Dry eyes can become very itchy and irritated, and they can develop ulcers due to lack of protection.
-In severe cases, it can cause scarring and vision loss.
+In severe cases, it can cause pain, scarring and vision loss.
 While some cases of dry eye are due to an immune-mediated condition, breeds like Pugs and Yorkshire Terriers are more susceptible to developing it.

 Other dry eye symptoms include: